RumbiaID/pkg-library/readme.md

 }
 ```

-3. If you input the isCqrs as true, you may use CqrsDB(driver string, cfg *Config) to insert the replica value.
+3. If you want to enable CQRS, you may use CqrsDB(driver string, cfg *Config) to insert the replica value.

 4. For migrating purposes, you would use methods from the Database struct:
 ````